mariadb-corporation/MaxScale/Documentation/REST-API/Resources-SQL.md

       not as accurate as the specialized versions but it can serve as a good starting point from which manual modifications to the SQL can be done.

+      This ETL type requires that the table catalog is provided at the top level with the `catalog` field.
+The meaning of the catalog differs between database implementations.

 - `tables`

   An array of objects, each of which must define a `table` and a `schema`